Charlie-Harpe/codar/README.md

 - Create a javascript function that validates the data.

-- Using the XML object javascript, collect the dada in the post method to autheticate in the api.
+- Using the XML object javascript, collect the data in the post method to autheticate in the api.

 ### Preview Exercise 2